top of page

 Thematic Working Groups

-During the November 2025 Senior Officials Meeting, members agreed to progress a shared agenda across five strategic themes: Artificial Intelligence, Digital Governance, Digital Identity, Government Efficiencies and Digital Investment, and Digital Sovereignty.
+During the 2025 Senior Officials Meeting, members agreed to progress a shared agenda across five strategic themes: Artificial Intelligence, Digital Governance, Digital Identity, Government Efficiencies and Digital Investment, and Digital Sovereignty.

-Artificial Intelligence (Lead: Uruguay)
+Artificial Intelligence

 The AI Thematic Group’s work for 2026 is focused on AI use cases in Digital Nations countries.
 The group will host two webinars open to all member countries and produce a report mapping successful AI use cases.
 This report will be delivered at the 2026 Digital Nations Ministerial Summit and posted on the Digital Nations website.

-Government Efficincies and Digital Investment (Lead: New Zealand)
+Government Efficiencies and Digital Investment

 In 2026, the Government Efficiencies and Digital Investment Thematic Group will explore how different jurisdictions are navigating and managing enterprise-level investment, reducing duplication, and delivering digital transformation at pace.
 It will also examine how governments are measuring impact – in terms of financial, service delivery and system-wide outcomes.

 Working group members will share strategies, challenges, and lessons learned.
-It will produce a use case report for discussion at the mid-year Senior Officials meeting, identifying opportunities to develop common principles and standards that can support smarter digital investment.
+It will produce a use case report for discussion at the mid-year Senior Officials Meeting, identifying opportunities to develop common principles and standards that can support smarter digital investment.

 bottom of page